thixotropist/ghidra_import_tests/content/en/docs/notes/network_appliances.md

 * link bonding or equal-weight multipath routing

 The key point here is that midpoint network appliances may benefit from instruction set extensions that enable faster packet classification, hashing, and cached session lookup.
-An adaptive midpoint network appliance might adjust the packet classification code in realtime, based on the mix of MPLS, VLAN, IPv4, IPv6, and VPN traffic most often seen on any given network interface.
+An adaptive midpoint network appliance might adjust the packet classification code in real-time, based on the mix of MPLS, VLAN, IPv4, IPv6, and VPN traffic most often seen on any given network interface.
 ISA extensions supporting gather, hash, vector comparison, and find-first operations are good candidates here.